pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

 Click the drop-down list and choose an available TiDB Dedicated cluster.
 You can select a cluster with any of the following statuses: **Available**, **Restoring**, **Modifying**, or **Importing**.

 ### Step 2.
-Proivde the information for creating an endpoint
+Provide the information for creating an endpoint

 1. Provide the following information to generate the command to create a Google Cloud Private Service Connect endpoint:
     - **Google Cloud Project ID**: the Project ID associated with your Google Cloud account.
-You can find the ID on the Google Cloud **Dashboard** page.
+You can find the ID on the [Google Cloud **Dashboard** page](https://console.cloud.google.com/home/dashboard).
     - **Google Cloud VPC Name**: the name of the VPC in your specified project.
-You can find it on the Google Cloud **VPC Networks** page.
+You can find it on the [Google Cloud **VPC networks** page](https://console.cloud.google.com/networking/networks/list).
     - **Google Cloud Subnet Name**: the name of the subnet in the specified VPC.
-You can find it on the **VPC Network details** page.
+You can find it on the **VPC network details** page.
     - **Private Service Connect Endpoint Name**: enter a unique name for the Private Endpoint that will be created.
 2. After entering the information, click **Generate Command**.
 3. Copy the command and go to the [Google Cloud Shell](https://console.cloud.google.com/home/dashboard) to execute it.

 ### Step 3.
 Accept the endpoint connection

-After execute the command, click **Accept endpoint access**.
+After executing the command in the Google Cloud Shell, go back to the TiDB Cloud console and then click **Accept endpoint access**.

 If you see an error "No connection request received from the endpoint.", make sure that you have copied the command correctly and successfully executed it in your Google Cloud Shell.

 ### Step 4: Connect to your TiDB cluster

-After you have enabled the private DNS, go back to the TiDB Cloud console and take the following steps:
+After you have accepted the endpoint connection, take the following steps to connect to your TiDB cluster:

 1. On the [**Clusters**](https://tidbcloud.com/console/clusters) page, click the name of your target cluster to go to its overview page.
 2. Click **Connect** in the upper-right corner.
 A connection dialog is displayed.
-3. Select the **Private Endpoint** tab.
-The private endpoint you just created is displayed under **Step 1: Create Private Endpoint**.
+3. Select the **Private Endpoint** tab, and then select the **Google Cloud** tab.
+The private endpoint you just created is displayed.
-4. Under **Step 2: Connect your application**, click the tab of your preferred connection method, and then connect to your cluster with the connection string.
+4. In the **Action** column, click **Connect**, click the tab of your preferred connection method, and then connect to your cluster with the connection string.
 The placeholders `<cluster_endpoint_name>:<port>` in the connection string are automatically replaced with the real values.

 ### Private endpoint status reference